RealTschoegl/opensourcebootcamp/_posts/2014-03-11-lesson-methods.markdown

 ### _What Can I Do With It?_

 Let's build something by chaining some methods together.
 We are going to put some methods together to make a dinner.
+Take a look at the code below:

 {% highlight irb linenos %}
 def appetizer(choice)